cbritton/discord_cli/README.md

 ## Sample Usage

+Example usage with all command line switches.

 ```
 discord_cli.exe -i XXXXXXXXXXXXXXXXXX -t TTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTT  -m "Ok." -a https://cdn-9chat-fun.9cache.com/media/photo/a3xprbRK3_840w_v1.jpg -u Saitama -f test\test_file.txt

 ```

+Screenshot showing the message received in a Discord server.

 ![Screenshot of discord getting the message](media/discord_cli.png)

 ## Building

-This application takes advantage of the trimmed and self-contained single executable features in .NET Core 3.0.
+This application takes advantage of the trimmed and self-contained single executable features in .NET Core 3.0 so there will be no support dll libraries with the executable.

 A cake (v 0.34.1) build file is provided but is not necessary.
-To build the application with a cake, just run the supplied build script.
+To build the application with cake, just run the supplied build script.
 ```
 .\build.ps1 -Target Release
 ```